br006230/SatTracker/README.md

 GeoEye-1, WorldView Legion 1-6).
 Satellites can be added by NORAD ID or name, removed, and focused.
 The list persists in `localStorage`.

+This app was developed using Auggie AI SDLC by Brendan McDonald.

 ## Run locally

 ```